meet08062000/meetshah-blog/content/posts/you-are-wrong-about-religion-2.md

 title: "You Are WRONG About Religion - Part 2"
 date: 2023-04-16T08:58:10+05:30
 draft: false
-tags: ["philosophy", "religion"]
+tags: ["philosophy", "religion", "science-v-religion"]
-categories: ["Philosophy"]
+categories: ["You are wrong about religion"]
 ---

-Let's continue the story from where we had left off, if you have missed the first part, I would recommend you to first check that out and then come back here to read the part 2:
+Let's continue the story from where we had left off, if you have missed the [part-1](/posts/you-are-wrong-about-religion-1), I would recommend you to first check that out and then come back here to read the part 2:

 **Teacher**: Good morning students!